JortSiemes/JNM-Premaster/Vakken Y2/Innovaties in de Journalistiek/Tentamen.md

 Specifieke richtlijnen van organisaties (bijv.
 Wired, DPG Media, Vlaamse Vereniging van Journalisten) benadrukken ethisch gebruik, transparantie, menselijke controle over de uiteindelijke inhoud en gegevensbeveiliging.

 Belangrijke aanbevelingen zijn vaak: controleer AI-uitvoer altijd, wees transparant naar het publiek, stuur geen vertrouwelijke gegevens naar AI-diensten en zorg ervoor dat menselijke journalisten verantwoordelijk blijven.

+Trust and Fear in the Newsroom: How Emotions Drive the Exchange of Innovative Ideas (Porcu et al., 2021) ABSTRACT This article analyses the social processes that stimulate the exchange of new ideas in newsrooms.
+New ideas are vital for legacy media news organisations to innovate and fundamentally reinvent themselves, which is crucial for their survival.
+Ample research in other disciplines has shown that perceptions of “trust” and “fear” are strong drivers for sharing (or not sharing) creative ideas at work.
+However, what fosters the sharing and developing of new ideas has been strikingly under-researched in journalism studies.
+To fill this research gap we ask: how do perceptions of trust and fear in the newsroom stimulate (or not) the sharing and developing of new ideas?
+Data have been gathered in the newsrooms of two Dutch newspapers, using qualitative interviews and non-participant observation.
+To enable new idea sharing to benefit all, people need to experience both trust in their peers and in their management.
+Results show that only newsroom elites perceive both types of trust and, hence, feel free to share their new ideas with management.
+This means that within newsrooms in transformation the innovative potential of the majority of people is not utilised as they fear to share their creative or new ideas upwards in the hierarchy.
+Key Points and Arguments:
+1. Innovation in Journalism:
+•	Innovative capabilities are crucial for legacy news media to survive and thrive in the competitive media landscape.
+•	True innovation involves fundamental cultural transformation rather than chasing technological trends.
+•	Innovative Learning Culture (ILC): A culture that stimulates people to work together, grow, and experiment, fostering creativity and innovation.
+2. Emotional Drivers: Trust and Fear:
+•	Trust: Perceived reliance or safety in relation to peers (horizontal trust) and superiors (vertical trust).
+Encourages sharing of new ideas.
+•	Fear: Perceived anxiety or unsafety related to colleagues and superiors, discouraging the sharing of new ideas due to expected punishment.
+•	Balance between trust and fear influences the willingness to take risks and share creative ideas.
+3. Social Processes in the Newsroom:
+•	Horizontal Trust: Trust among peers, especially within news desks or "islands," stimulates daily sharing of story ideas.
+•	Vertical Trust: Trust between staff and management, crucial for sharing ideas beyond daily stories.
+Limited to newsroom elites who are close to management.
+•	Horizontal Fear: Fear among peers, especially regarding future management roles, hinders open feedback and discussion.
+•	Vertical Fear: Fear of management's negative treatment, including humiliation and belittling, prevents upward sharing of new ideas.
+4. Social Groups in the Newsroom:
+•	Newsroom Elites: Includes newsroom establishment, usual suspects, and happy few.
+Perceive both horizontal and vertical trust, feel free to share ideas with management.
+•	Larger Newsroom: Includes silent majority and flex people.
+Perceive horizontal trust but vertical fear, hindering the sharing of new ideas with management.
+•	Flex People: Precarious labor relations, lack of trust, and fear of job insecurity.
+5. Impact on Innovation:
+•	Stimulating Aspects: Lack of fear and presence of trust stimulate the sharing and developing of new ideas.
+•	Non-Stimulating Aspects: Fear of punishment, lack of vertical trust, and precarious labor relations hinder innovation.
+•	Newsroom Culture: Not homogenous; perceptions of trust and fear vary based on social hierarchical positions.
+6. Recommendations:
+•	Management should actively reduce fear and promote trust to foster an innovative learning culture.
+•	Encourage open communication, mutual trust, and a supportive culture to stimulate the exchange of new ideas.
+•	Address the fears and trust issues specific to different social groups in the newsroom.
+Keywords:
+•	Emotional Drivers
+•	Trust
+•	Fear
+•	Creativity
+•	Newsroom Innovation
+•	Innovative Learning Culture (ILC)
+•	Horizontal Trust
+•	Vertical Trust
+•	Horizontal Fear
+•	Vertical Fear
+•	Newsroom Elites
+•	Larger Newsroom
+•	Flex People
+•	Social Processes
+•	Innovation in Journalism